Nakedness and colonialism: Africa

-In Sub-Saharan Africa, except for Islamic countries, nudity is not solely sexual, but varies in social meaning from one cultural group to another.
+In some parts of Sub-Saharan Africa, except for Islamic countries, nudity is not solely sexual, but varies in social meaning from one cultural group to another.
 In some rural villages, both boys and girls are allowed to be nude while playing, based upon a belief that the young are innocent of negative feelings or sexual urges.
-Women also bare their breasts as symbolic of their nurturing children.
+Some women also bare their breasts as a symbol of their nurturing children.
 While recognizing that some behaviors may be obscene, mere nudity has no moral connotations.

-Two contemporary Nigerian theologians have found agreement regarding modest dress in traditional African practices and Judeo-Christian values, and see globalization as eroding both.
+Two contemporary Nigerian theologians have found agreement regarding modest dress in some traditional African practices and Judeo-Christian values, and see globalization as eroding both.
 With the passage of a dress code in Uganda that is enforced in the cities of Kampala and Entebbe, it is now European visitors that are often seen as improperly dressed.

+In the 19th century, colonial imposition of European clothes was the first step in converting Africans to Christianity.
+At the same time, photographs of naked Indigenous peoples began circulating in Europe without a clear distinction between those created as commercial curiosities (or erotica) and those claiming to be scientific, or ethnographic images.
+Given the state of photography, it is unclear which images were posed, rather than being representative of everyday attire.

 East Africa

-In traditional societies of East Africa such as the Samburu and Turkana in Kenya, the Nuba of Southern Sudan, and many others continue to dress appropriately for the climate, often entirely naked while working or bathing.
-In 2014 the parliament of Uganda passed an anti-pornography law which included a dress code outlawing "immoral" clothing that exposes the intimate parts of the body.
+In traditional societies of East Africa, such as the Samburu and Turkana in Kenya, the Nuba of Southern Sudan, and many others, continue to dress appropriately for the climate, often entirely naked while working or bathing.
+In 2014, the parliament of Uganda passed an anti-pornography law which included a dress code outlawing "immoral" clothing that exposes the intimate parts of the body.
 This law was enforced in the capital, Kampala, by male vigilantes, while the Karamajong people continued to dress untouched by western values, but celebrate the human body and acceptance of nakedness.
-The national dress code was defended as addressing the problem of sexual assaults, which women protested, pointing out that it not only unfairly place the responsibility for assaults on women rather than men, but was inconsistent with the fact that for centuries women had worn little clothing, but rape had been rare.
+The national dress code was defended as addressing the problem of sexual assaults, which women protested, pointing out that it not only unfairly placed the responsibility for assaults on women rather than men, but was inconsistent with the fact that for centuries women had worn little clothing, but rape had been rare.

 Southern Africa

 The South African province of Natal (now KwaZulu-Natal) was a British colony until 1994.
 The Christian missionaries among the white colonial minority pursued the policy of civilizing the Zulu majority, imposing Western clothing being a visible symbol of this effort.
 Indigenous peoples resisted by either wearing clothing inappropriately or reverting to their traditional attire when not at the mission station.

 An annual event that draws thousands of participants and spectators is Umkhosi woMhlanga or "Reed Dance" in Eswatini.
 Zulu girls participate in a ceremony representing their pledge to virginity before marriage, wearing traditional dress which does not cover their breasts.
-At tourist "villages" that are part of resorts, Zulu teenager girls perform bare-chested.
+At tourist "villages" that are part of resorts, Zulu teenage girls perform bare-chested.
 While primarily seeing this as an expression of their culture, they are not unaware of being sexualized by male tourists.